Size matters. Really.

 At the corner of Gregson and Peabody streets in Durham, North Carolina skulks what at first glance appears to be an innocent railroad trestle – but this is no ordinary trestle.
 It is sinister and cunning and will mercilessly scalp any vehicle too high and mighty for its own good.
 It is infamously known amongst the locals and truckers as The Can Opener.

-This architectural dysfunction occurs because approximately 100 years ago at the time of its… erection, so to speak, no building standards regarding vertical clearance were in place.
+This architectural dysfunction occurs because it was designed in the 1920s and finally built in 1940, when there were no uniform clearances, and when vehicles weren’t as large.
 So the bridge stands a mere 11 feet 8 inches above the road, more than 2 feet below current minimum clearance standards, making it dangerously low for modern trucks to pass safely beneath without a cacophonous and melodramatic shave off the top.

 The North Carolina Department of Transportation is responsible for care and maintenance of the road; however, they’re in a bit of a quandary.
 Nestled beneath the pavement is a 100-year-old sewer main.
 ‘Nuff said.

 The city of Durham has made valiant efforts to warn truckers.
 Well in advance of the bridge they have installed pretty yellow signs and sensors that trip sparkly flashing lights when too-tall trucks pass by.
 They have also posted a 25 MPH speed limit… all of which many truckers promptly ignore.
 They then encounter the last bit of safety equipment, a stout steel beam erected over the road, so that any oversized vehicle that insists on proceeding will crash into that, instead of the bridge itself.